 Tehachapi is a somewhat small city located in the state of California.
 With a population of 13,021 people and seven constituent neighborhoods, Tehachapi is the 355th largest community in California.

-Unlike some cities, Tehachapi isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Tehachapi are a mix of both white- and blue-collar jobs.
-Overall, Tehachapi is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Tehachapi who work in office and administrative support (10.06%), maintenance occupations (8.68%), and food service (8.09%).
+Tehachapi is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Tehachapi is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Tehachapi who work in office and administrative support (12.11%), law enforcement and fire fighting (9.53%), and food service (8.76%).

-Being a small city, Tehachapi does not have a public transit system used by locals to get to and from work.
+Tehachapi is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Tehachapi is a somewhat ethnically-diverse city.
+Tehachapi is an extremely ethnically-diverse city.
 The people who call Tehachapi home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tehachapi residents report their race to be White, followed by Black or African-American.
 Tehachapi also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.56% of the city’s residents.
-Important ancestries of people in Tehachapi include Irish, English, Italian, and Scottish.
+People of Hispanic or Latino origin account for 34.78% of the city’s residents.
+Important ancestries of people in Tehachapi include Irish, English, Italian, and French .

 The most common language spoken in Tehachapi is English.
 Other important languages spoken here include Spanish and Tagalog.